 In fact, our philosophy is pretty simple: increase your chances of protecting yourself from UV rays with every single element in the Cancer Council’s campaign.
 And that means investing in both good quality sunscreen and a durable UV beach umbrella, amongst other methods of protection.

-Other questions you should ask yourself when searching for the perfect beach umbrella include:
+Other questions you should ask yourself when searching for the perfect french umbrella include:

 - Is the umbrella big enough for its purpose?

 - How sturdy is it?
 What is it made of?

 - Does it look fantastic?
 Is it stylish?

 Which type of sunscreen is the best?

 The best type of sunscreen is going to depend on your needs.

 For example, if you are going to be swimming or working out, then you need a sunscreen that is water resistant.